Marcus-Bloomfield/GameProject/README.md

 -   As a user, I shouldn't be able to move into the area that blockades are in.
 -   As a user, I want to be able to run from a battle.
 -   As a user, I want to see information regarding my enemy when the selector is hovering over them.
+-   As a user, I want to deal damage to an enemy through a magical attack.
+-   As a user, I shouldn't be able to use a magic attack if my magic power is less than the required amount.
+-   As a user, I want to be able to revive my allies.
+-   As a user, I want to be able to see my health and MP on a display at the bottom of the screen.
+-   As a user, I want to see when my allies' turn is coming next in the turn order bar.
+-   As a user, I want to see when my enemies' turn is coming next in the turn order bar.

 #### User Animation Stories

 ### Must haves
 -   As a user, I want my allies and enemies to have an idle animation in all directions.
 -   As a user, I want my physical attacks to have an attacking animation.
--   As a user, I want my magic attacks to have an attacking animation.
 -   As a user, I want a running animation when moving around the battle.
 ### Nice to haves
 -   As a user, I want a using an item animation to play when using an item on an ally.
 -   As a user, I want my attacks or enemies attack to cause the entity to do a stagger animation
 -   As a user, I want to see my allies fade out with a "successfully ran" message on the screen.
+-   As a user, I want my magic attacks to have an attacking animation.

 ## State Stack Diagram